-A project, led by Tamika Zapolski, assistant professor in the Department of Psychology at IUPUI project for Indiana University’s Responding to the Addictions Grand Challenge initiative, tests a potential solution by offering a nine-week, in-school program that teaches teens how to deal with strong emotions and manage stress.
+A project, led by Tamika Zapolski, associate professor in the Department of Psychology at IUPUI, for Indiana University’s Responding to the Addictions Grand Challenge initiative, tests a potential solution by offering a nine-week, in-school program that teaches teens how to deal with strong emotions and manage stress.
 The program aims to reduce drug use by helping young people develop skills to handle the types of problems that increase their likelihood of using drugs.

 The program is based on Dialectical Behavioral Therapy for Adolescents, a skill-building process that has proven effective in reducing drug use among teens in treatment for drug problems.

 Zapolski's project is the first to test the program in a school setting and to focus on preventing rather than treating drug use disorders.
 Additionally, Zapolski's project works with racially diverse students in Marion County and rural students in South Central Indiana.

 Delivered once a week during lunch, homeroom or study periods, the program works with small groups of ten to fifteen middle- or high-schoolers whom school administrators have identified as being at risk for drug use.
 Two program leaders guide students through discussions and activities designed to build skills including mindfulness (awareness of what is happening in the present moment), coping with emotions, managing stress and communicating effectively in tense situations.